baaihealth/opi/README.md

 We are excited to announce the release of the OPI dataset, a curated collection of instructions covering 9 tasks for adapting LLMs to protein biology.
 The dataset is designed to advance LLM-driven research in the field of protein biology.
 We welcome contributions and enhancements to this dataset from the community.

 **Accessing the OPI dataset:**
-The OPI dataset is organized into the three subfolders—AP, KM, and SU—by in the [OPI_DATA](./OPI_DATA/) directory within this repository, where you can find a subset for each specific task as well as the full dataset file: [OPI_full_1.61M_train.json](./OPI_DATA/OPI_full_1.61M_train.json). f you want to merge all or several training data files of the tasks into one single training data file, please do like this:
+The [complete OPI dataset](https://huggingface.co/datasets/BAAI/OPI/tree/main/OPI_DATA) can be accessed from Hugging Face, which is organized into the three subfolders—AP, KM, and SU— in the OPI_DATA directory, plusing the full dataset file OPI_full_1.61M_train.json.
+Once downloaded, you can place all the subfolders and data files in the [OPI_DATA](./OPI_DATA/) folder within the repository.
+If you want to merge all or several training data files of the tasks into one single training data file, please do like this:
 ```
 cd OPI_DATA
 python merge_task_train_data.py --output OPI_merged_train.json